 What is Mini Camp?

-Select locations will offer a Mini Camp for younger children (potty trained youth, ages 3-10).
+Mini Camp for younger children (potty trained youth, ages 3-10).
 Parents/guardians must be onsite at camp for their child to participate in Mini Camp.
 Fees vary from camp to camp and will be collected at the Mini Camp location or at the registration table at camp.

 Cub Scout Day Camp registration fees are non-refundable but may be transferred to another Scout in your pack if your plans change.
 It is the pack or family's responsibility to find the replacement Scout and to notify the Council Service Center of the change.